franck-benault/Kotlin-basic/README.md

 # Examples
 ## 00 HelloWorld
+simple example which print a message to the console
 ## 01 Kotlin basic
 ### mutable and immutable variables
 * val (from value) immutable reference